jhobbsBSU/guest-sessions/slides/phased-assessment.md

 Feedback offered after each stage provides actions to improve work and this can be either summative or formative in how its applied.

-Whilst the number of deadlines increases for the students it is important to ensure the overall level of work is not increased
+Whilst the number of deadlines increases for the students it is important to ensure the overall level of work is not increased for both students and tutors

+Ensure the overall number of deliverables is not excessive

 -->
 ---